The Center of the Backpacking Universe

-Five days before the trip, the media announced that the Thai army declared martial law.
-Everyone was telling me to reconsider or cancel but I ignored them, did a bit of research (just to be safe), and took the flight to Bangkok without looking back.
+Five days before the trip, there were news that the Thai army declared martial law.
+Everyone was telling me to reconsider or cancel, but I ignored them, did a bit of research (just to be safe), and took the flight to Bangkok.

-Barricades, chaos, drama–all these things were playing through my head as I approached the train station inside the airport.
-When I reached the sky train, I felt all the unneeded stress leave my body.
-There were no barricades or chaos or drama.
-Just people going about their day as if it was nothing but…ordinary.
+Barricades, chaos, violence—all these things were playing through my head as I approached the train station inside the airport.
+When I reached the sky train, I felt all the unnecessary stress leave my body.
+There were no barricades or chaos or violence.
+Just people going about their routine as if nothing was out of the ordinary.

-I booked a nice room with a river view near Khao San a few days back but my friend told me to avoid the area so I booked another cheap room just a few minutes by train from the airport.
+I booked a charming room with a river view near Khao San a few days back, but a friend who lived in Bangkok told me to avoid the area.
+So I booked another cheap room just a few minutes by train from the airport just to be safe.

-The dimly-lit room gave one the impression of a hotel from an old horror movie.
-The faded wallpaper and the antique vanity dresser gave me the goosebumps and the muted sound of the street traffic made it seem lonely.
+The dimly-lit room gave one the impression of a hotel in old horror movies.
+The faded wallpaper and the antique vanity dresser made the room feel even more depressing.

-I approached the lady at the reception and asked for a taxi.
-She asked me where I was going and what I was planning to do that night.
+I approached the lady at the reception desk and politely requested for a cab.
+She asked where I was going and what my plans were for the night.

-Anyway despite all the news, Khao San was bustling!
-It was filled with glowing lights that seemed to extend to infinity, crowded with people and street food.
+Despite the news, Khao San was bustling!
+It was illuminated by glowing lights that seemed to extend to infinity, crowded with bodies and mouth-watering street food.

-Aimlessly pointing my camera here and there, I took a shot of a street vendor selling cooked insects.
-The next thing I saw was a big hand raised in front of me gesturing for money.
-I put the camera down from my eyes and saw a makeshift sign she was pointing at with her other hand.
+Energized by all the activity, I aimlessly pointed my camera here and there.
+I took a photo of a street vendor selling fried insects.
+The next thing I saw was a large hand raised in front of me, gesturing for money.
+I removed the camera away from my face and saw a makeshift sign she was pointing at with her other hand.

 Photo for 10 Baht

-We were in the middle of a conversation when the mood changed.
-We noticed that the soap opera playing on the TV was interrupted by an announcement.
-Everyone stopped what they were doing and focused on the message.
-I don’t really know what it was saying since it was in Thai but I could only assume it was a message from the army reminding people about the curfew.
+We were in the middle of a conversation when the mood inside the restaurant changed.
+The soap opera showing on the television was interrupted by an announcement.
+There was a pause as everyone focused their attention on the TV.
+The message was in Thai, so I had no idea what was being said.
+I could only assume it was from the army reminding people about the curfew.

-Most of the foreign customers preferred to eat outside but we tropical folks prefer to be inside where there’s air conditioning!
+Most of the western customers ate outside in the hot humid night, but we tropical folks stayed inside where there’s air conditioning!

-We walked around after dinner and went through small alleys filled with more shops.
-I was tempted to buy things but as a general rule to myself, I’m not allowed to purchase anything (except food) on the first day or I’ll run out of money on the last few days.
+We walked around after dinner, going through narrow alleys hiding modest shops.
+I was tempted to buy something for myself, but as a general rule, I try not to purchase anything (except food) on the first day, or I’ll run out of money at the end of the trip.

-Realizing it was getting late, I thanked Zar and took a taxi back to the hotel.
-There was a slight traffic on the way back (possibly because everyone else wanted to go home before curfew).
+Conscious of the time, I thanked Zar and rode a taxi back to the hotel.
+There was some traffic on the way back (possibly because everyone wanted to be home before curfew).